 - mitigate against enforcement action.

-- As a controller or processor, you could obtain certification for your processing operations, products and services.
-Certification bodies will act as independent assessors, providing an external steer and expertise in data protection.
+- As a controller or processor, you could obtain certification for your processing operations, and services.
+Certification bodies will use independent assessors, giving an independent expert view on whether you meet the certification criteria.
 You will need to provide them with all the necessary information and access to your processing activities to enable them to conduct the certification procedure.

 - Certification is valid for a maximum of three years, subject to periodic reviews.
 These independent reviews provide assurance that the certification can be trusted.
-However, certifications can be withdrawn if you no longer meet the requirements of the certification, and the certification body will notify us of this.
+However, certifications can be withdrawn if you no longer meet the certification criteria, and the certification body will notify us of this.

-- Your customers can view your certification in a public register of certificates issued by certification bodies.
+- Your customers can view your certification in a public register of certificates published by certification bodies.

 - When contracting work to third parties, you may wish to consider whether they hold a GDPR certificate for their processing operations, as part of meeting your due diligence requirements under the GDPR.